Skip to main content

 Few federal laws require private employers to provide leave of absence.
 The majority of states and municipalities give employees more leave than what is required by federal law.
 At the moment, there is no federal law about sick leave.
 State-mandated sick pay is, however, mandatory in more than a dozen states and the District of Columbia.
 But to remain compliant, you have to know about the state sick leave law in the first place.

 As of now, paid sick leave laws are in place in about 20 states and 30 local governments.
 The paid sick leave rules in some of these states and cities were changed in 2023, and they became effective on January 1, 2024.
-These new or changed laws are summed up below.
+These new or changed laws are summarized below.

 2025 Updates